-To write a command or command sequence (which includes programming data to the device and erasing sectors of memory), the system must drive WE# and CE#f to $V{\rm IL}$, and OE# to $V{\rm IH}$.
+To write a command or command sequence (which includes programming data to the device and erasing sectors of memory), the system must drive WE# and CE# to V{II} , and OE# to V{IH} .

-For program operations, the CIOf pin determines whether the device accepts program data in bytes or words.
-Refer to "Flash Device Bus Operations" for more information.
+For program operations, the BYTE# pin determines whether the device accepts program data in bytes or words.
+Refer to Word/Byte Configuration for more information.

 The device features an Unlock Bypass mode to facilitate faster programming.
 Once a bank enters the Unlock Bypass mode, only two write cycles are required to program a word or byte, instead of four.
-The "Byte/Word Program Command Sequence" section has details on programming data to the device using both standard and Unlock Bypass command sequences.
+The Byte/Word Program Command Sequence section has details on programming data to the device using both standard and Unlock Bypass command sequences.

 An erase operation can erase one sector, multiple sectors, or the entire device.
-Table 3 indicates the address space that each sector occupies.
+Table 2 indicates the address space that each sector occupies.
+The device address space is divided into four banks: Banks 1 and 4 contains the boot/parameter sectors, and Banks 2 and 3 contains the larger, code sectors of uniform size.
+A "bank address" is the address bits required to uniquely select a bank.
 Similarly, a "sector address" is the address bits required to uniquely select a sector.
-The "Flash Command Definitions" section has details on erasing a sector or the entire chip, or suspending/resuming the erase operation.
+The Command Definitions section has details on erasing a sector or the entire chip, or suspending/resuming the erase operation.